Would you like to stay healthy when you travel? It’s not that difficult! Buy good travel insurance and stick to this basic advice.

 Pack a few things

-Don’t go overboard like me and pack half a pharmacy.
+I know you want to travel healthy, but don’t go overboard like me and pack half a pharmacy.
 Few essentials should be enough: Plasters, tablets to fight that unfortunate travellers diarrhoea and any medications that you take on a regular basis.
 From my experience most of the things are usually available from pharmacies and at hospitals all over the world.

-Eat at small, local restaurants
+Eat at small, local restaurants and stay healthy

 Part of the experience of being in a new country is trying new food.
 And nowhere does it taste better than in small, local eateries or bought from a street vendor.
 Many first time travellers are reluctant to eat at those places because of fear of catching a stomach bug, so they eat at more expensive restaurants.
 This is a mistake.
 Quite often these fancy looking places with beautifully prepared food have kitchens at the back that are no different from kitchens you will see at the cheap local bars.
 I have seen it so many times in Laos and other countries: A beautifully looking restaurant with traditional decor and a kitchen at the back yard, where the staff washes the dishes in a bowl of dirty water.